Last updated on March 27th, 2022

-What Do You Think of Our Picks… Maybe Have a Different Top Ten Order or List?
+What Do You Think of Our Picks… Maybe Have a Different Top Ten List?

 Well, that’s it for our little top ten list.
 What do you think?
 Is the Tarpon the hardest fighting inshore fish… how about the placing of the other 9 contenders?
 Perhaps you have a different pound-for-pound top pick, or maybe a different order or even another Atlantic coast species that didn’t make it onto our list.

 Leave your thoughts in the comment box, and tight lines!